The Amazing Bud Powell

-The Amazing Bud Powell, also called The Amazing Bud Powell, Vol. 1, is an album by jazz pianist Bud Powell, first released on Blue Note in April 1952, as a 10" vinyl.
-It is part of a loosely connected series with the 1954 companion The Amazing Bud Powell, Vol. 2 and the 1957 Bud!
-The Amazing Bud Powell (Vol. 3), all released on Blue Note.
-The album details two recording sessions.
-In the first, recorded on August 9, 1949, Powell performed in quintet with Fats Navarro, Sonny Rollins, Tommy Potter and Roy Haynes, and in trio with Potter and Haynes.
-In the second, on May 1, 1951, Powell performed in trio with Curley Russell and Max Roach, and solo.
+The Amazing Bud Powell is a ten-inch LP by American jazz pianist Bud Powell, recorded on August 8, 1949, and May 1, 1951, and released on Blue Note in April 1952.
+In the first session, Powell performed in quintet with Fats Navarro, Sonny Rollins, Tommy Potter and Roy Haynes, and in trio with Potter and Haynes.
+In the second, Powell performed in trio with Curley Russell and Max Roach, and solo.